brendena/MathEquations-Extension/readme.md

 ## current status
 * Bug takes two clicks to copy image
-* Bug changing the Mathtype brake Elm Script
 * Bug The main page's css screw the extension's styles
 * Style - The nav bar brakes when you move to a really small screen
-* need icons
+* Bug UnImportant - Chrome Grammerly causes a bug in the textarea that brakes how the app works

 ## goal
 Create a extension that can create math equation that you can copy onto any site.